 If you’re a sales manager, it’s worth exploring Social Selling with your team.

 COVID-19 has changed the way we do business forever.
-Customers already didn’t really enjoy dealing with salespeople and now it takes an even more focused effort on the sales process.
+Customers already didn’t really enjoy dealing with salespeople at the dealership and now it takes an even more focused effort on the sales process.

 With Social Selling, you can provide more options for your customers and engage them during their purchase cycle – not just at the time they want to buy – thereby boosting your chances of making the sale.